astillman/RPi-AppsScript-Christmas-Tree/README.md

 3. Go to Google Drive and add "Apps Script" to your Drive applications under "Create -> Connect more apps"

-4. Create a standalone Apps Script and paste in the code for christmasTreeService.gs
+4. Create a standalone Apps Script and paste in the code for christmasTreeWebService.gs
 Publish this script as a web service (Publish -> Deploy as web app) to run as you, and to be accessible to anonymous users.
 Copy the URL to your web app.